So now you have made the decision to start Keto, now what?

 You may experience headaches, fatigue, dizziness etc, not everyone does but it is possible, and don’t worry these side effects are short lived and don’t last for very long either.
 You may have heard of Keto flu.
 It’s what happens to the body once you start removing carbs.

-In order to try an avoid the unwanted side effects of Keto I recommend first cutting as many processed food items out of your diet as possible, forget macros and counting and weighing or measuring, concentrate on cutting down first, we can think about all that other stuff later.
+In order to try and avoid the unwanted side effects of Ketosis I recommend first cutting as many processed food items out of your diet as possible, forget macros and counting and weighing or measuring, concentrate on cutting down first, we can think about all that other stuff later.

 Keto is for those people who want to start eating for their health, this is not a quick fix it is a complete lifestyle change, if you think you can do this plan and then go back to your old way of eating it is never going to work.
 You have to be committed to changing your life forever.

 That’s not to say that you cannot have a day when you eat higher carbs or even have a day off as long as you are able to get right back on afterwards.
 I am in this for the long haul.
 I don’t ever plan on coming off Keto and will continue to eat this way for the rest of my life, my health is far more important than eating a cream cake or a chocolate bar.
 But I also realise that I enjoy a night out now and again and will not punish myself for having a meal out or a few vodkas!!
 What I can do is try to make better choices when I do, which will limit any effects and help me stay on track.
 Let’s remember it is impossible to gain 2-3lb of pure fat overnight, and if I do gain it is most likely going to be water weight.

 Setting a target weight is a personal choice, some people like to set more than one goal weight, for example if you have a lot of weight to lose it may seem more achievable by setting a mini goal of say 1-2 stone when you have 6-7 stone to lose.1-2 stone doesn’t seem so much compared to 6-7 stone, but that’s entirely up to you.